geo200cn/geo200cn.github.io/getting_started.md

 \

 The purpose of this lab guide is to install and set up R and RStudio.
 You will be using R to complete all data analysis tasks in this class.
-If you already have the most updated version of R on your personal computer (3.6.3 "Holding the Windsock") **and** you are  comfortable working in the RStudio environment, you can skip this lab.
-You will be using R Markdown to write up all assignments.
-If you are not familiar with R Markdown, read through the [assignment guidelines](https://geo200cn.github.io/hw_guidelines.html) as they go through the basics of R Markdown.
 For those who have never used R or it has been a long time since you've used the program, welcome to what will be a life fulfilling journey!
-Yes, I said it, life fulfilling.

 <div style="margin-bottom:25px;">